Japan's growth hurt by row with China: World Bank

 The World Bank said the end of government tax incentives to purchase fuel-efficient automobiles also hurt the economy, as well as the fading boost to growth from reconstruction spending in the aftermath of the 2011 earthquake and nuclear disaster.

-“In Japan, the economy appears to be contracting -- in part because of political tension with China over the sovereignty of islands in the region,” it said in its twice-yearly Global Economic Prospects report.
+“In Japan, the economy appears to be contracting -- in part because of political tension with China over the sovereignty of islands in the region,” the World Bank said in its twice-yearly Global Economic Prospects report.

 Revised GDP figures released by Japan in December showed the Japanese economy contracted in both the second and third quarters, and analysts expect it shrank further in the final three months of the year, as does the World Bank.

-The Washington-based global development lender said its forecast for 2013 assumed an improvement in Tokyo’s relations with China.
-Assuming that, Japan would be on track to achieve growth rates of 1.2 percent in 2014 and 1.5 percent in 2015.
+The Washington-based global development lender said the weakness in Japan could pinch global trade, as Japan is the world’s fourth-largest importer.

-While it warned that weakness in Japan could pinch global trade, given that Japan is the world’s fourth-largest importer, it said a resolution of Sino-Japanese tensions could help speed a return to growth in Japan and boost the global recovery.
+In contrast, a resolution of the Sino-Japanese tensions could help speed return to growth in Japan and boost the global economic recovery, the Bank said.

 A slowdown in China due to a sudden unwinding of its high investment rate could also sting global growth.
 In addition, it would push down commodity prices, as China consumes a large portion of the world’s metals and oil.